no products in the cart

 In the case of an extractor, the capacity is indicated in cubic meters per hour.
 This is the number of cubic meters of air the extractor can move in one hour.
 Based on your grow room in m3 you can easily calculate the desired capacity of the extractor.
 To prevent the grow room from becoming too hot, most growers opt for an extractor that can move the air content of their grow room at least 3 to 5 times in one minute.
 With the help of the following rule you can calculate the required capacity of an extractor.

 Formula: capacity of extractor in cubic meters = (content of grow room in m3) x 5 x 60

 Note: it is convenient to opt for a little overcapacity.
 In addition, most growers opt for an extractor with a connected carbon filter to control the smell of flowering cannabis plants.

 A grow room should also be provided with a fan.
 Such a fan ensures the air to circulate.
 For this, most growers use a normal table fan or a swivel fan.
 Swivel fans are better because the wind doesn’t continuously wind in one direction.

 Note: the fan should be aimed just above the plants so the plants move slightly but not be blown over.

 For the cultivation of a weed plant growers choose light-tight pots with pre-fertilized soil.
 The pre-fertilized soil is required for the correct PH value.
 When choosing a pot there are various options.
 From 5 liters to 25 liters and larger.
 The larger the pot, the larger a cannabis plant can become.

-Growing your own cannabis plant
+Growing your own cannabis plant?

 Now you know what you need, you can basically start to grow your own cannabis plant.
 For this you do need cannabis seeds which have to be germinated before you put them in the soil.
-How you do this can read in the blogs below.
+How you do this can be read in the blogs below.